 The threshold determines the level at which the compression effect will kick in.
 Once the signal level passes this level, the compressor will begin to apply the amount of compression set (determined by the ratio).
 If the signal level is not reached, no compression takes place.

-The attack time simply refers to how quickly the compressor will begin to act once the signal passes the threshold.
+Attack determines the time to reach the compression values.
 A fast attack time is great if you have a sudden spike in volume but a slower attack time will allow the initial transient to pass unaffected, which is vital for instruments such as drums.

 The release refers to how long it takes for the compressor to revert to normal, or to an uncompressed state.
 Faster releases can create a pumping effect whilst slow release times are much smoother.